Kyle (musician): 2018–present: See You When I Am Famous, It's Not So Bad and Smyle Again

-His second album See You When I Am Famous was released on July 17, 2020, and was supported by the singles "Yes!", "What It Is" and "Bouncin".
+Kyle's second album See You When I Am Famous was released on July 17, 2020, and was supported by the singles "Yes!", "What It Is" and "Bouncin".
+The album peaked at number 124 on the Billboard 200 and failed to match the success of Light of Mine.
+One year after the release, Kyle parted ways with Atlantic Records.

-On January 28, 2022, Kyle released the album It's Not So Bad, his fifth project and first as a newly independent artist.
+On January 28, 2022, Kyle released the album It's Not So Bad as an NFT, his fifth project and first as a newly independent artist.
+It marks a creative departure from Kyle's pop rap roots, instead experimenting with R&B. It did not peak or appear on any charts.